We help Alaskans with disabilities get and keep good jobs

 Contact information for Alaska's Tribal Vocational Rehabilitation Programs, listed on the Consortia of Administrators for Native American Rehabilitation website.

 Disability Determination Services (DDS) is contracted to the Social Security Administration (SSA) to adjudicate medical eligibility for disability benefits under Social Security Disability Insurance and Supplemental Security Income rules and regulations.

-- Procurement Preference List and Guidelines
+- Procurement Preference List and Guidelines and FAQ

 Information on disability related preferences in the State of Alaska's competitive solicitations and small procurement processes.